enbyautumn/science/README.md

 # science

-to login open crosh or command promt and enter `ssh mac@108.20.27.141` and then enter `./auto` to have it run
+to login open crosh or command promt and enter `ssh mac@108.20.27.141` then put the password and then enter `./auto` to have it run